JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/exercises.md

 K = 1000
 ```

 The second step is to define the vectors `x` and `y`.
-Since we know that these vectors contain evenly spaced numbers, and we also know the starting point, the stopping point, and the length of the vectors, we the `range` function.
+Since we know that these vectors contain evenly spaced numbers, and we also know the starting point, the stopping point, and the length of the vectors, we can use the `range` function.

 ```julia
 x = range(-1.5, 1.5; length = L)